ktoso/rx-wiki/Filtering-Observables.md

 ```

 ## takeWhile( ) and takeWhileWithIndex( )
-#### emit items emitted an Observable as long as a specified condition is true, then skip the remainder
+#### emit items emitted by an Observable as long as a specified condition is true, then skip the remainder
 [[images/rx-operators/takeWhile.png]]

-The `takeWhile( )` method returns an Observable that mirrors the behavior of the source Observable until such time as a function applied to an item emitted by that observable returns `false`, whereupon the new Observable invokes `onCompleted( )`.
+The `takeWhile( )` method returns an Observable that mirrors the behavior of the source Observable until such time as a function applied to an item emitted by that Observable returns `false`, whereupon the new Observable invokes `onCompleted( )`.

 ```groovy
 numbers = Observable.toObservable( [1, 2, 3, 4, 5, 6, 7, 8, 9] );